The Finishing Process

 Weekly conditioning is the best way to keep your wooden items in top-notch condition, but you can often get away with monthly or even yearly care.
 The best way to determine if you need to recondition the wood is to run water over the surface - if the water beads and disperses, the finish is still doing its job.
 If the water begins to soak in, it's time to recondition the wood.
 With heavy use, you will find the wood needs reconditioning in 3-6 months.
 With light use, it might take years.
 But it never hurts to apply oil or wax as a preventative measure on a weekly basis, whether or not the finish shows signs of wear.

 Reconditioning can be as simple as applying a coat of conditioner onto the wood when it is clean and dry, then wiping it off.
-Or, if you want to put some elbow grease into the process for a more lasting result, you can turn it into a multi-day project.
+Or, if you want to put some elbow grease into the process for a more lasting result, you can turn it into a multi-day project of sanding and refinishing.

 Recommended: Wax-Based Cutting Board Oil or Paste

-Tung oil and linseed oil are all-natural and food-safe oils that harden, creating a more durable finish than other natural oils or wax.
-I highly recommend these oils after years of heavy use, if the wood appears extremely dry, or if you decide to sand out deep scratches and gouges.
-However, these finishes are flammable and have a distinct odor, so I only suggest them to people who are comfortable with small DIY projects.
+Drying oils, such as tung or linseed oil, are all-natural and food-safe oils that harden, creating a more durable finish than other natural oils or wax.
+I highly recommend applying tung oil after years of heavy use, if the wood appears extremely dry, or if you decide to sand out deep scratches and gouges.
+However these finishes are flammable when wet, and they have a distinct odor, so I only suggest them to people who are comfortable with small DIY projects.
 They also usually require at least a day of preparation and drying, so it's best to be prepared and read the instructions on the bottle.
-Most importantly, you MUST do your research on the product you choose: many companies blend these oils with other products, and not all of them are food safe.
-I use Real Milk Paint's Half and Half as the base finish for all kitchen tools and baby toys - this product is made of pure tung oil cut with citrus extract to expedite the drying process, and it creates an extremely long-lasting and durable finish.
+Most importantly, you MUST do your research on the product you choose: many companies blend these oils with solvents, mose of which are not food safe.
+I recommend Real Milk Paint's Half and Half - this product is made of pure tung oil cut with citrus extract to expedite the drying process, and it creates an extremely long-lasting and durable finish.

 Cheapest and Easiest: Food-Safe Mineral Oil

 Food-safe mineral oil is the cheapest and easiest option for reconditioning oiled wood, but it is also the shortest lived.
 You can find it at your local pharmacy or kitchen supply store, and application is as simple as wiping it on and drying it off.
-Don't bother paying high prices for mineral oil branded as Cutting Board Oil: unless there is wax blended in, it's the same stuff that you'll get at CVS.
+Don't bother paying high prices for mineral oil branded as Cutting Board Oil, unless there is wax blended in.

 In a Pinch: Household Kitchen Oils